937447974/SwiftLearn/README.md

 **CoreSpotlight**

 Index the content in your app and enable users to deep-link to that content from Spotlight and Safari search results with the Core Spotlight framework.
 Core Spotlight is designed for apps that handle persistent user data, such as documents, photos, and other types of content created by or on behalf of users.
 Use Core Spotlight APIs to add, retrieve, update, and delete items that represent searchable app content.

+#YJCoreTelephony

+**CoreTelephony**

+Gain access to cellular telephone call status and cellular service provider information with the Core Telephony framework.